 Centralised platforms for staking your cryptocurrency

 - Binance: Supports 100+ assets via locked staking.
-All in one place.
+All-in-one solution.

-- Coinbase: Supports ETH, ALGO, ATOM and TEZ.
+- Coinbase: Supports ETH, ALGO, ATOM and others.
 Limited selection.

-- Bitfinex: Supports 10+ cryptocurrencies with those cryptocurrencies not locked.
+- Bitfinex: Supports more than 10 cryptocurrencies with those cryptocurrencies not locked.

 Analyst take (Nick): I think Binance is the most convenient, all-in-one option, followed by Kraken and Coinbase for beginner-friendly options and those who want minimal fuss when staking.